virtualsach/virtualsach.github.io/src/content/pages/about.md

 ## My Philosophy

 * **Infrastructure as Code, Culture as Code:** A script can build a server, but only culture can maintain it.
-I automate the "boring stuff" so teams can focus on innovation.
+I've spent **100+ hours** in 2023 alone mastering modern DevOps toolchains to ensure I automate the "boring stuff" effectively.
 * **Identity is the Perimeter:** The firewall is dead.
 In a work-from-anywhere world, I secure the Identity and the Data, not just the network edge.
 * **Data Gravity:** Architecture follows data.
 Understanding how information flows is the key to designing the pipes that carry it.